nprasad2077/NBA_GraphQL/README.md

 }
 ```

+This will return the player name, position, season, team, games played, and database id for every row entry in the database matching name for 'LeBron James'.

 ### Querying Players by Position and Ordering

 To query players by position and order them by total rebounds in descending order (returns all fields: